marieBvr/marieBvr/index.md

 <!--img align="right" src="static/profile.jpg"-->
 Welcome to my personal web page.

-I am currently a Bioinformatics Engineer at [INRAe Biology of Fruit and Pathology](https://www6.bordeaux-aquitaine.inrae.fr/bfp_eng/).
-I work on plant viral metagnomics and develop semantic web solution to integrate heterogeneous biological data.
+I am currently a Bioinformatics Engineer at [INRAE Human Nutrition Research Unit](https://www6.clermont.inrae.fr/unh_eng/) and the [Exploration of Metabolism Platform](https://eng-pfem.isc.inrae.fr/) .
+I develop semantic web solution to integrate heterogeneous biological data, with the purpose of discovering new biomarkers and/or new nutritional strategies to support a long lifespan in good health.

 <br/>
 <br/>